AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

-"For there are partial corrections (*padeiai*) which are called chastisements (*kolaseis*), which many of us who have been in transgression incur by falling away from the Lord\'s people.
+"For there are partial corrections (*padeiai*) which are called chastisements (*kolaseis*), which many of us who have been in transgression incur by falling away from the Lord's people.
 But as children are chastised by their teacher, or their father, so are we by Providence.
 But God does not punish (*timoriaita*), for punishment (*timoria*) is retaliation for evil.
 He chastises, however, for good to those who are chastised collectively and individually."[^212]

 This important passage is very instructive in the light it sheds on the usage of Greek words.
-The word from which \"corrections\" is rendered is the same as that in Hebrews 12:9, \"correction\" \"chastening\" (*paideia*); \"chastisement\" is from *kolasis*, translated punishment in Matthew 25:46, and \"punishment\" is *timoria*, with which Josephus defines punishment, but a word our Lord never employs, and which Clement declares that God never inflicts.
+The word from which "corrections" is rendered is the same as that in Hebrews 12:9, "correction" "chastening" (*paideia*); "chastisement" is from *kolasis*, translated punishment in Matthew 25:46, and "punishment" is *timoria*, with which Josephus defines punishment, but a word our Lord never employs, and which Clement declares that God never inflicts.
 This agrees with the uniform contention of Universalist scholars.

-\"The divine nature is not angry but is at the farthest from it, for it is an excellent artifice to frighten in order that we may not sin....
+"The divine nature is not angry but is at the farthest from it, for it is an excellent artifice to frighten in order that we may not sin....
-Nothing is hated by God.\'\'[^213] So that even if *aionios* meant endless duration, Clement would argue that it was used pedagogically --- to restrain the sinner.
+Nothing is hated by God.''[^213] So that even if *aionios* meant endless duration, Clement would argue that it was used pedagogically --- to restrain the sinner.
 It should be said, however, that Clement rarely uses *aionion* in connection with suffering.

 **Clement** insists that punishment in Hades is remedial and restorative, and that punished souls are cleansed by fire.
 The fire is spiritual, purifying[^214] the soul.
-"God\'s punishments are saving and disciplinary (in Hades) leading to conversion, and choosing rather the repentance than the death of the sinner, (Ezek.
+"God's punishments are saving and disciplinary (in Hades) leading to conversion, and choosing rather the repentance than the death of the sinner, (Ezek.
 18:23, 32; 33:11, etc.,) and especially since souls, although darkened by passions, when released